 There are different rules if you held a motorcycle or moped licence before 19 January 2013.

 You must pass both parts of your practical test within 2 years of taking the theory test.
-If you don’t, you’ll have to start the process again.
+If you do not, you’ll have to start the process again.

 There are different categories of motorbike - you’ll need to get the right entitlement on your licence and be old enough to do so.